-- 5. Type the Number of buttons.
-The button grid displays lines to indicate the number and size of the buttons. - 6.
-Right-click inside the button grid and select Fill grid with buttons.
+- 4. Locate the Grid settings group bar in the Properties window. - 5.
+Type the Number of buttons.
+The button grid displays lines to indicate the number and size of the buttons. - Right-click inside the button grid and select Fill grid with buttons.
 The grid fills in with the specified number of buttons and default properties, for the last button added, appear in the Properties window.